PeterMakus/SeisMIC/docs/source/modules/monitor/monitor.rst

 +++++++++++++++++++++

 Again, the procedure is fairly similar to startin the correlation.
-Velocity stretch estimates are computed by the :class:`~miic3.monitor.monitor.Monitor` object.
+Velocity stretch estimates are computed by the :class:`~seismic.monitor.monitor.Monitor` object.
 Once again, usage with mpi is possible.
 Your velocity stretch estimate script could look something like this:

 .. code-block:: python
     :caption: compute_dv.py
     :linenos:

-    from miic3.monitor.monitor import Monitor
+    from seismic.monitor.monitor import Monitor

     yaml_f = '/home/pm/Documents/PhD/Chaku/params.yaml'
     m = Monitor(yaml_f)
     m.compute_velocity_change_bulk()

-Again, you will only want to use the method :meth:`miic3.monitor.monitor.Monitor.compute_velocity_change_bulk`.
+Again, you will only want to use the method :meth:`seismic.monitor.monitor.Monitor.compute_velocity_change_bulk`.
 You can start the script using mpi:

 .. code-block:: bash